 7. And last, but not least, Gilligan was the sloth.

-Interestingly, while researching this topic, I also found some articles that both changed and deepened the plot.
-The plot twists claim that Mrs. Howell was actually the sloth, that the Skipper had two sins, gluttony and anger, and that Gilligan represented the devil.
-Their primary reasoning was that Gilligan wore a red shirt, and sabotaged every attempt to get off the island, aka “hell.”
-Interesting theory. 🤔
+Interestingly, I also found an article that deepened the plot.
+The plot twist being that Mrs. Howell was actually the sloth, that the Skipper had two sins, gluttony and anger, and that Gilligan represented the devil.
+The writer reasoned that since Gilligan always wore a red shirt, and sabotaged every attempt to get off the island, aka “hell,” that he represented the devil.
+Hmmm…..

 Because…..

-If you stay in your sin and never come to an authentic faith and relationship with Jesus; you’ll “never get off that island” and will spend eternity separated from Him.
+Whoever stays in their sin and never comes to an authentic faith and relationship with Jesus Christ will “never get off that island” and will spend eternity separated from Him.

-Christians not only make it “off that island” but have eternal life beginning here on earth and lasting into eternity with Jesus. ❤️
+Christians not only make it “off the island” but have eternal life beginning here and now and forever into eternity with Jesus.